Baked Quesadillas

 Instructions

-- Preheat the oven to 425 degrees.
-Line a baking tray with parchment or foil for easy cleanup.
+- Set your oven to 425°F. Line a large baking sheet with parchment paper or aluminum foil for easy cleanup.

 Video